-Create a New User Account on the Mac to Separate Work & Play
+How to Create a New User Account on Mac OS X

 For another computer user, a separate user account insures that your data and their data is separate, effectively sharing the same computer but not the same files.
-For yourself, a new user account and using that exclusively for work or play is an excellent way to increase your productivity by reducing distractions.
+For yourself, a new user account used exclusively for work or play is an excellent way to increase your productivity by reducing distractions.
 This makes it very easy to use and carry just a single Mac to serve as both a work and personal computer, and can be a real lifesaver for those of us who are either workaholics or just easily distracted by all the stuff that resides on the computer.

 The process below walks through how to create a new user account in Mac OS X, it’s the same on all versions of OS X whether it’s Mavericks, Yosemite, El Capitan, or otherwise.
-If you’re already familiar with how to do that then skip through it and just take the general advice of separating users and distinct activites here:
+If you’re already familiar with how to do this then skip through it and just take the general advice of separating users and distinct activites here:

 - Open System Preferences from the Apple menu

 - Choose “Users & Groups” and click the lock icon in the corner to make changes, enter the password when requested

 - Click the [+] plus button to add a new user